-''' int rl_complete_internal (int what_to_do) [Function] Complete the word at or before point. what_to_do says what to do with the completion.
+int rl_complete_internal (int what_to_do)

+Complete the word at or before point. what_to_do says what to do with the completion.
 A value of '?' means list the possible completions.
-'TAB' means do standard completion. '' means insert all of the possible completions. '!' means to display all of the possible completions, if there is more than one, as well as performing partial completion. '@' is similar to '!', but possible completions are not listed if the possible completions share a common prefix. '''
+'TAB' means do standard completion. '' means insert all of the possible completions. '!' means to display all of the possible completions, if there is more than one, as well as performing partial completion.
+'Q' is similar to '!', but possible completions are not listed if the possible completions share a common prefix.

-- int rl_complete (int ignore, int invoking_key) [Function] Complete the word at or before point.
+int rl_complete (int ignore, int invoking_key)

+Complete the word at or before point.
 You have supplied the function that does the initial simple matching selection algorithm (see rl_completion_matches() and rl_completion_entry_function).
 The default is to do filename completion.
-This calls rl_complete_internal() with an argument depending on invoking_key. - int rl_possible_completions (int count, int invoking_key) [Function] List the possible completions.
-See description of rl_complete ().
-This calls rl complete_internal() with an argument of '?'.
+This calls rl_complete_internal() with an argument depending on invoking_key.

 - int rl_insert_completions (int count, int invoking_key) [Function] Insert the list of possible completions into the line, deleting the partially-completed word.
 See description of rl_complete().
-This calls rl_complete_internal() with an argument of ''. - int rl_completion_mode (rl_command_func_t cfunc) [Function] Returns the apppriate value to pass to rl_complete_internal() depending on whether cfunc was called twice in succession and the values of the show-all-ifambiguous and show-all-if-unmodified variables.
+This calls rl_complete_internal() with an argument of ''.

+int rl_completion_mode (rl_command_func_t cfunc) [Function] Returns the apppriate value to pass to rl_complete_internal() depending on whether cfunc was called twice in succession and the values of the show-all-if-ambiguous and show-all-if-unmodified variables.
 Application-specific completion functions may use this function to present the same interface as rl_complete().